spotify media player platform allows you to control

 - Click Save after adding the URI.

-You will likely also need to set the
+If you are using an externally accessible address you will likely also need to set the

 base_url attribute of the HTTP Component.
 This should be set using the same base URL as the redirect URI, e.g., if you used a domain name (not local IP) in the redirect, then use the same domain name in your